thingzi/thingzi-logic-climate/docs/adr/0000-homeassistant-advertise.md

 * Homeassistant (https://www.home-assistant.io/integrations/mqtt/)
 * Homie (https://homieiot.github.io/)
+* Custom

 ## Decision Outcome

+Homeassistant

 Overall Homie looks much more thought out and flexible as a protocol, however it lacks real popularity and traction.
 The Homeassistant protocol, while clunky is well maintained and is *very* popular.
 Based on popularity alone Homeassistant is the best choice although in future i may look to support Matter (when im ready) in addition to this.
+Custom discovery was discarded immediately as it doesnt really solve the problem.